Admissions Process and Timeline

 Q: What is the probability of acceptance?

-A: Weill Cornell receives over 6,000 applications for 106 positions in the entering class.
+A: Weill Cornell receives approximately 6,000 applications for 106 positions in the entering class.
 Each year, we interview 700-750 applicants for the M.D. program, and around 70 for the M.D.-Ph.D. program.

 Q: Do you participate in an Early Decision (ED) program?